The Wanderers (1979)

 Plot Summary: Based on Richard Price's novel, this flick follows an Italian-American gang of teenagers navigating the complexities of adolescence and gang life in the Bronx of 1963.
 As they engage in confrontations with rival gangs like the Fordham Baldies, Del Bombers, and Ducky Boys, the Wanderers grapple with issues of love, friendship, family, and the encroaching reality of adulthood.

-Dad's Preview: This often-overlooked, coming-of-age film exposes the audience to life on the often brutal streets of the Bronx in 1963's New York City.
-Set to great classic 1950's rock and roll music, the Italian greaser gang, known as The Wanderers, spends a great deal of time either chasing girls or battling rival gangs over turf.
-This film brings out the atmosphere of that time period, but also hints that the '50s, and all that came with it, are over.
+Dad's Preview: This often-overlooked coming-of-age film exposes the audience to life on the brutal streets of the Bronx in 1963's New York City.
+Set to great classic 1950's rock-n-roll music, the Italian greaser gang, known as The Wanderers, spends a great deal of time either chasing girls or battling rival gangs over turf.
+This period piece brings forth the atmosphere of that time, but also states that the '50s, and all that came with it, are over.
 My favorite moment still is the massive (and surprisingly violent) gang battle at the end - it is one for the ages.
 The Wanderers has also found quite a cult following, some proponents even calling it a "lost masterpiece."

 Film Finance Group; Orion Pictures